 - Multiple accident claims – a bad driving record will mean more insurance claims, thus putting your insurer at risk of shelling out more money.

 - Multiple violations – this includes collisions, accidents, and traffic violations

 - Young and new drivers – a teenage or new driver means less experience.
 Less experience means a higher chance of getting into an accident.
 However, if you are a careful driver, your rate will drop once you reach the age of 25 years old.

-- Lack of car registration – every car should be registered.
+- Lack of car registration – citizens should register every car.
 If you don’t have a car registration, you might not be able to get auto insurance at all.

 - Expired driver’s license – it is important to have an updated driver’s license.
 An expired license also means that you are driving without a license which is a crime in all states.

-- Driving without insurance – without insurance, you must have proof that you can pay any damage to people or property.
+- Driving without insurance – You must have proof that you can pay for any damage to people or property.

-- Reckless driving – reckless driving means you have limited skills or driving with no control.
-The blatant disregard for the safety of others will definitely push you to pay a high premium for non-standard car insurance.
+- Reckless driving – reckless driving means you have limited skills or drive with no control.
+The blatant disregard for the safety of others will push you to pay a high premium for non-standard car insurance.

-- Lapse in coverage – any period of time whether it be one day or one month or one year without insurance is considered a lapse in coverage.
+- Lapse in coverage – any period, whether it be one day or one month or one year without insurance, is considered a lapse in coverage.